 Make Your Home Child-Safe

 In many American families, the kids are out of school while their parents are working, either remotely or in essential jobs.
 This combination of factors means that children are likely more bored than usual and parents likely unable to watch them all of the time.
 Be aware of potential safety hazards that could be lurking around your property, such as the cleaning supplies you are using to keep your home clean.
 Now is an excellent time to tighten up your home safety standards.
-You can do this by working through checklists for poison-proofing and baby-proofing.
+You can do this by working through checklists for poison-proofing, carbon monoxide poisoning sources, and baby-proofing.

 Follow CDC Guidelines